whatevery1says/resources/guidelines-for-handling-resources/guidelines-for-handling-resources.md

 Images can be embedded in Word and PDF files, but the originals should also be archived on GitHub.

 In general, the Word files used to generate PDFs should be saved as "drafts".
 Minor changes to the formatting can then be made to the Word file and new PDFs generated.
 If the Word file is based on an original Markdown file, care should be taken to ensure that all changes to the text are made in both files.
 If there are drastic changes, only the Markdown should be edited, and the Word file should be regenerated based on the new copy.

-## Markdown Linting and Inline HTML

-In order to ensure that Markdown renders correctly on GitHub, care should be taken that Markdown conforms to the rendering requirements of the [GitHub-Flavored Markdown spec](https://github.github.com/gfm/).
-This is a stricter standard than most web-based Markdown editors employ.
-For instance, the Markdown `#Heading1` will display as HTML `<h1>Heading1</h1>` in StackEdit, but not on GitHub.
-The most fool-proof method of doing this is to author Markdown in a code editor with linting.
-For further information on setting up a code editor, see [How to Work with Markdown](how-to-work-with-markdown.md).

-Most linters will enforce a rule that a Markdown document cannot contain inline HTML.
-For instance, GitHub-Flavored Markdown does not have a method of opening a link in a new tab.
-Hence, it is legitimate to replace a standard Markdown link like `[My Link](url)` with `<a href="url" target="_blank">My Link</a>`.
-In other cases, such as internal links for footnotes or special formatting, it may be useful to simply write the formatting rules in HTML and CSS directly within the Markdown document.
-Since the Markdown will be converted to HTML anyway on GitHub and the WE1S website, this is allowable.
-Therefore, users of Markdown linters may ignore the "no inline HTML" rule.

-## Storage of Resources
+<a id="_storage-of-resources" name="_storage-of-resources">## Storage of Resources</a>

 All resources other than blog posts and some web content should be stored in the GitHub `whatevery1says` repo.
 Currently, WE1S maintains two repos, one for `reports` and one for `resources`.
 These correspond to the menu items on the WE1S website.
 Drafts and items for internal use only should be place in the parallel `dev_reports` and `dev_resources` repos.
 (It is recommended that Word files used to generate PDFs be stored in the two development repos.)
 No other categories are prescribed at this time.